 Perfect for use in bad rooms, living rooms, dining rooms and restaurants.

-Ideal for use in office, basements, garages and work environments.
+Ideal for use in offices, basements, garages and work environments.

 Recommended for display areas, security lighting, and garages.